home-assistant/home-assistant.io/source/_integrations/sensibo.markdown

 ### Pure Boost

-You can configure your Pure Boost settings by using the services `Enable Pure Boost` and `Disable Pure Boost` that is provided.
+You can configure your Pure Boost settings by using the services `sensibo.enable_pure_boost` and `sensibo.disable_pure_boost` that is provided.

 - Enable Pure Boost will enable the service and optionally you can configure the settings.
-- Disable Pure Boost will disable the service and leave settings intact so a later enable will use settings already in place.
+- Disable Pure Boost will disable the service and leave settings intact so a later enable will use settings already in place if not new are configured.

 Using Geo integration for Pure Boost is only possible by pre-configuration of Presence within the app.